uibk-uncover/conseal/docs/glossary.rst

 Modern steganography consists of distortion calculation, followed by coding, e.g., using syndrome-trellis codes (STC), low-density generator-matrix (LDGM), wet-paper codes, codes, Hamming codes, etc.
-Researchers can skip the coding part by simulating it.
+In research, the coding step is usually replaced by simulating the embedding changes.
 The advantages of simulation over true message coding are

 - faster runtime,